blurrycontour/zuul-gerrit/doc/source/discussion/components.rst

 should consider running multiple executors, each on a dedicated host, and running mergers on dedicated hosts as well.

+Zuul stores private keys for each project it knows about in ZooKeeper.
+It is recommended that you periodically back up the private keys in case the ZooKeeper data store is lost or damaged.
+The :title:`Zuul Client` provides two sub-commands for use in this case:
+:title:`export-keys` and :title:`import-keys`.
+Each takes an argument to a filesystem path and will write the keys to, or read the keys from that path.
+The data in the exported files are still secured with the keystore passphrase, so be sure to retain it as well.

 Common
 ------